weedmank/RisKy1/design/src/README.md

 - peripherals: L1 Instruciton and Data Caches and a cache arbiter
 - pkg:         Various System Verilog Packages that most src files need
 - sva:         A few simple System Verilog Assertion filess that are used in a testbench (see sim folder) and then bound to various modules.
-Also contains RV_EMU_asserts that creates assertions that use the .../emu/RV_EMU_core.sv CPU model to create hundreds of property assertions based on the design options specified in .../pkg/cpu_params_pkg.sv and in any build scripts
 - vivado:      Wrappers under development for use in creating a Vivado Block Design

 ****************************************************************************************